instrumentisto/rust-incubator/6_project/README.md

 ## Step 6.2: Get approvement of basic implementation from the first mentor

-Design and develop your project.
-Don't aim to get the product ready.
-You have just a few days on this.
-Make sure you are implementing a minimal version of your project, don't bother to write a perfect implementation.
-Get the approval of your mentor.
+Focus on designing and developing a minimum viable version of your project, rather than a fully finished product, given the limited time frame.
+Don't worry about achieving perfection in your implementation at this stage.
+Just ensure you get your mentor's approval on your work.

 ## Step 6.3: Get 4 reviews from peers and mentors

-It's important to be able to work in a team and respect senior members of your team as well as value the strengths of your peers.
-Get 4 reviews from peers and mentors, and follow most of the pieces of advice you will get.
-Among 4 reviews should be at least one peer and at least one mentor from another group.
+Teamwork is crucial in our program, as is respecting senior team members and acknowledging the strengths of your peers.
+You are required to obtain four reviews of your work from your peers and mentors.
+These reviews should incorporate diverse perspectives: at least one should be from a peer and at least one from a mentor outside your immediate group.
+You're encouraged to consider and apply the majority of the feedback you receive in these reviews.

 ## Step 6.4: Present your project

-In an efficient team, teammates are not afraid to be vulnerable.
-Present your project to peers and mentors.
-Receive more feedback.
+In a successful team, members feel comfortable being vulnerable and open to feedback.
+As such, you are expected to present your project to your peers and mentors.
+This will allow you to receive more feedback, further facilitating your growth and learning.

 Congrats!
 At this stage, you already have a minimum portfolio.